IQSS/dataverse/doc/sphinx-guides/source/developers/tools.rst

 Vagrant allows you to spin up a virtual machine running Dataverse on your development workstation.
 You'll need to install Vagrant from https://www.vagrantup.com and VirtualBox from https://www.virtualbox.org.

-We assume you have already cloned the repo from https://github.com/IQSS/dataverse as explained in the :doc:`/developers/dev-environment` section.
+We assume you have already cloned the repo from https://github.com/CeON/dataverse.

 From the root of the git repo (where the ``Vagrantfile`` is), run ``vagrant up`` and eventually you should be able to reach an installation of Dataverse at http://localhost:8888 (the ``forwarded_port`` indicated in the ``Vagrantfile``).